 I’m sure glad that Great Restaurants is another good niche because all this research made me hungry!

 For me, I think this entire process of Niche Research is just an extension of keyword research.
-Google may not take keywords into consideration when it comes to ranking websites, or so they say?
+Google may not consider keywords when it comes to ranking websites, or so they say?

 However, whatever they do or don’t do I know that people still type search terms in to find what they are looking for, and no matter what anyone tells you those search terms are “keywords”.